2016: Harris returns healthy from 2015 hip surgery and the promising sophomore wide receiver will look to get into the playing rotation.

-2015: Harris, a promising wide receiver, likely will be sidelined during his 2015 sophomore season after having surgery on his hips in the summer of 2015.
+2015: Harris was sidelined during his 2015 sophomore season after having surgery on his hips in the summer of 2015.

 2014: Harris was a backup wide receiver as a first-year freshman in 2014.
 Overall in 2014 while appearing in 5 games (Fresno State, Stanford, Boston College, Oregon State, Notre Dame), he had 4 receptions for 38 yards (9.5 avg) and he also threw an incomplete pass.
 He even started against Oregon State.
 He had an 8-yard reception against Fresno State, then had 3 catches for 30 yards against Oregon State (and threw the incompletion).
 He strained his hamstring prior to the Arizona State game and missed the next 3 games (Arizona State, Arizona, Colorado), seeing action in only one more game after that while still bothered by the injury.